robroskie/Team24-COSC310/README.md

 The parameters and constants used for the GET request to this api were as follows, where address is the variable from above:

-`querystring = {"address":address, Richmond, BC V6X 3X9","language":"en"}`
+`querystring = {"address":address,"language":"en"}`

 ## Google Places API
 This API was set up directly with Google and called with the url:

 `url = 'https://maps.googleapis.com/maps/api/place/nearbysearch/json`

-The parameters and constants used for the GET request to this api were as follows:
+The parameters and constants used for the GET request to this API were as follows:

-`parameters= {'key':'---', 'location':'latitude, longitude', 'radius':'5000', 'type':'restaurant'}`
+`parameters = {'key':'---', 'location':lat, 'longitude':long, 'radius':'5000', 'type':'restaurant'}`

 And then the GET request was made as follows: